How to Make Your Own Terrariums: Mini Landscapes for any Decor

 Stabilizing a Horizontal Jar Arrangement

-In addition to vessels like old fish bowls and brandy snifters, glass and plastic food jars also make great reclaimed containers, provided you wash them well.
+In addition to vessels like old fish bowls and brandy snifters, glass and plastic food jars can be used as reclaimed containers, provided you wash them well.

 If you’d like to use a jar on its side instead of upright, place a plate or shallow basket beneath it for stability.